Easy Accurate Reading and Writing of Floating-Point Numbers

 IEEE-754 floating-point numbers have a finite range.
 And the bulk of floating-point usage tends to have magnitudes within the range $1\times10^{-30}$ to $1\times10^{30}$.
 Thus the asymptotic running time of floating-point conversion operations is of limited practical interest.
 Instead, this article looks at measured running times of Java native conversions and conversions by these new algorithms over the full floating-point range.
-These measurements were performed on Java version 1.6.0\_33 running on a 2.30GHz Intel Core i7-3610QM CPU with 16~GB of RAM hosting Ubuntu GNU/Linux 3.5.0-49.
+These measurements were performed on Openjdk version "1.8.0\_171" running on a 2.40GHz Intel Core i7-5500U CPU with 16~GB of RAM hosting Ubuntu 16.04 GNU/Linux kernel 4.4.0-127.

-A Java program was written which generates a vector of 100,000 numbers, $10^X$ where $X$ is a normally distributed random variable.
+A program was written which generated a vector of 100,000 numbers, $10^X$ where $X$ is a normally distributed random variable.
 Then for each integer $-322\le n\le 307$, the vector of numbers is scaled by $10^n$, written to a file, read back in, and checked against the scaled vector.
 The CPU time for writing and the time for reading were measured and plotted in \figref{rwtimesjna}.
 An expanded view of \figref{rwtimesjna} for $-30\le n\le 30$ is plotted in \figref{rwtimesjnadet}.